Everglades University: Online

 Housed at the Boca Raton campus, the Online Division is considered by the university to be a fifth campus.
 The Online Division is the largest campus in terms of student population.
 The Online Division offers students one-on-one tutoring and student counseling sessions.
 The campus participates in ongoing outreach and community service activities.
 This includes community service events and initiatives such as a Help for Haiti Relief Donation Drive to send vital supplies, fundraising activities to support the Cystic Fibrosis Foundation, and a drive to collect goods for Pet Rescue organizations in South Florida.
 The Online Division regularly organizes and participates in blood drives, yearly Toys for Tots collections, and provides ongoing support for Kids in Distress (KIDS) of Broward and Palm Beach counties.

 Students

 Everglades University enrolls about 1,500 students on any given year.
 95% of its students are full-time.
 38% of the student body are minorities, with the majority of those being Hispanic.
 The school has 137 teaching faculty.
 There is one faculty member for every seven students.

 Many classes meet on evenings and weekends and offer compressed schedules.
 Access to the school's facilities, such as libraries and student lounges, is available for all students, including online-only students.

-Licensure and accreditation

-Everglades University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award bachelor's and master's degrees.
-Everglades University is a member of the Independent Colleges and Universities of Florida (ICUF).

-Reception

-Rankings

-In 2018, U.S. News & World Report ranked Everglades University as #36 of 110 "Regional Colleges South Ranking" and as #13 of 14 "Best Colleges for Veterans".

-Recognition

-In 2016, Everglades University was recognized as the Education Winner at the Green Arrow Awards.
-During the same year, Everglades were one of the winners at the LEEDership Awards for the Florida Gulf Coast Region.

-President Mollis was recognized for four consecutive years between 2014 and 2017 as one of the Top 10 Women-Led Not For Profit Organizations in Florida.
-President Mollis was also recognized in 2012 as the Business Leader of the year in Education.
-During the same year, it was recognized as one of the most affordable online MBA Entrepreneurship programs in the US.